NocturnalSolutions/KituraBook/6-data.md

 Yep, that looks about right.

-We were adding to our router callback in fits and starts in this chapter, so just in case you got lost, here’s what ours should look like - or at least reasonably similar to - in the end.
+We were adding to lots of code to our router callback in fits and starts in this chapter, so just in case you got lost, here’s what ours should look like - or at least reasonably similar to - in the end.

 ```swift
 router.get("songs/:letter") { request, response, next in